thirukkural2022/obedparla.com/content/posts/2019-10-23-on-meditation-and-best-quotes-from-10-happier-by-dan-harris.md

 ---
-title : "On Meditation and Best quotes from "10% Happier" by Dan Harris" author : "Obed Marquez Parlapiano" date : "2019-10-23" categories :
+title : 'On Meditation and Best quotes from "10% Happier" by Dan Harris' author : "Obed Marquez Parlapiano" date : "2019-10-23" categories :